christinereina/daza/README.md

 This is my page for a fictional vegan pizza shop in Brooklyn called Daza.
 You can create your own pizza with various different toppings and selections for a price.

-## Stretch Goals

-as of 6/19
-* need to fix submit button
-* add some responsiveness to user selections
-* update user output for styling

 ## Setup/Installation Requirements

 * Clone the project from its GitHub repository (https://github.com/christinereina/daza.git)